Menu

 Best For: Visual procedure authoring.

 Brady is the giant of safety hardware (locks, tags, printers).
-LINK360 is their software platform.
+LINK360 is their software platform and the de facto LOTO procedure-authoring standard.

 • Pros: Incredible tools for writing procedures.
 It allows you to annotate photos of machines to create beautiful, printable LOTO placards.
 It integrates well if you use Brady printers.